sdercolin/vlabeler/docs/parameter.md

 ```

 You can also set the default value to an empty object `{}`.
 In this case, if `optional` is `false`, the parameter value
-will be regarded as invalid and the user will be asked to provide a file before running the plugin.
+will be regarded as invalid and the user will be asked to provide a file before running the scripts.
 If it's used in a
-labeler, we recommend you to set `optional` to `true` to avoid this situation.
+single-file labeler, we recommend you to set `optional` to `true` to avoid this situation.

 ### `rawFile`